Accreditation for Conformity-assessment bodies

 Scope of the accreditation

-The AKAP grants accreditation for a specific sphere of work on the basis of a specific, determined method.
+The AKAP grants accreditation for a specific sphere of work based on a specific, determined method.
 This is logical because expertise plays a big role.
-In accreditation this is called the ‘scope’.
+In accreditation, this is called the ‘scope’.
 This defines what is and what is not covered by accreditation.
-The fact that an organization is accredited really says something in combination with the scope for which the accreditation has been issued.
-Just compare it for convenience sake with a driving license: you cannot drive a bus if your driving license is only valid for driving motorcycles.
+The fact that an organization is accredited says something in combination with the scope for which the accreditation has been issued.
+Just compare it for convenience’s sake with a driving license: you cannot drive a bus if your driving license is only valid for driving motorcycles.

 The method applied by the conformity assessment body can be determined in various ways:

-In national or international standards such as for instance the ISO, IEC, NEN, ASME and OIML;
+In national or international standards such as the ISO, IEC, NEN, ASME, and OIML;

-In conformity assessment schemes by which the requirements on the object of conformity assessment are determined, as well as the requirements imposed on the conformity assessment body and the way in which it carries out the activities (the: ‘what, how and who of the conformity assessment’).
+In conformity assessment schemes by which the requirements on the object of conformity assessment are determined, as well as the requirements imposed on the conformity assessment body and how it carries out the activities (the: ‘what, how, and who of the conformity assessment’).
 A scheme can be formulated by a conformity assessment body (CBI) itself, or by an external scheme owner.
-The versions of the schemes of an external scheme owner who underwent a positive evaluation by the AKAP, are included in the list of schemes for which the AKAP can grant accreditation
+The versions of the schemes of an external scheme owner who underwent a positive evaluation by the AKAP are included in the list of schemes for which the AKAP can grant accreditation

 By a method developed by the conformity assessments body itself.